alliander-opensource/diva-js-reference-3p-backend/README.md

 ```
     const diva = require('diva-irma-js');
     function(req,res) {
-      return diva.startDisclosureSession(content, 'Attribute label', req.sessionId);    // See http://credentials.github.io/protocols/irma-protocol/#verification on how to define content.
-Req.sessionId can be any string to recognize this ession.
+      return diva.startDisclosureSession(content, 'Attribute label', req.sessionId)  // See http://credentials.github.io/protocols/irma-protocol/#verification on how to define content,
+        .then(irmaSessionData => res.json(irmaSessionData));                         //  req.sessionId can be any string to recognize this session.
     }
 ```